Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Conclusion

 \section{Conclusion}

-This paper studies the Fair Influence Maximization (FIM) problem under the maximin constraint, where the goal is to maximize the utility of the worst-off group in a social network.
-To address the challenge that the maximin objective is not submodular, we propose a novel two-step optimization framework, leveraging the fact that influence spread within any individual group remains submodular, as we formally prove.
-In the first step, we design Inner-group Maximization (IGM), which fully exploits inner-group submodularity to select high-quality seed nodes for each group with theoretical guarantees.
-In the second step, we develop Across-group Maximization (AGM), which coordinates the final seed selection based on the candidate lists produced by IGM.
-AGM introduces two strategies: AGM-US (Uniform Selection), which selects seeds in a column-wise manner across groups and achieves a $\frac{1}{m}(1 - 1/e - \varepsilon)$ approximation that is independent of group structure; and AGM-GS (Greedy Selection), which greedily selects the node with the highest marginal gain and achieves a $(1 - 1/e - \varepsilon)$ approximation when groups are completely disconnected.
-Experimental results on five real-world networks validate the effectiveness of our framework, where the proposed algorithms consistently outperform the naive Greedy baseline.
-Notably, AGM-GS usually achieves better empirical performance compared to AGM-US, providing stronger practical results than the theoretical approximation guarantee suggests.
+This paper studies the Fair Influence Maximization (FIM) problem under the maximin objective, which aims to maximize the utility of the worst-off group.
+To address the non-submodularity of the maximin objective, we propose a two-step optimization framework that leverages the submodularity of influence spread within individual groups, as formally established.
+The first step, Inner-group Maximization (IGM), generates high-quality group-wise seed candidates with theoretical guarantees, while the second step, Across-group Maximization (AGM), coordinates seed selection across groups.
+AGM also includes two variants: AGM-US, which provides a $\frac{1}{m}(1 - 1/e - \varepsilon)$ approximation independent of group structure, and AGM-GS, which achieves a $(1 - 1/e - \varepsilon)$ approximation when groups are disconnected.
+Extensive experiments on seven real-world networks demonstrate that our methods consistently outperform state-of-the-art baselines, with AGM-GS typically achieving superior empirical performance.